-The Company believes in the development of all its employees.
-Its workplace development program aims to empower its employees to prosper in a climate of integrity and excellence through employee welfare, training and development.
+The Company's workplace development program aims to empower its employees to prosper in a climate of integrity and excellence through employee welfare, training and development.
 Its policies and programs are implemented to meet its obligations toward its employees.
 Employee welfare includes health care, insurance and retirement provision.
 Mine site employees are provided housing benefits, free utilities and free education for dependents, among others.
 Employee development includes skills upgrade, training and continuing education for career growth.
-Its wellness program provides seminars on quality work, health, safety and personal financial planning, among others.
+Its wellness program provides seminars on quality work, health, safety and financial wellness, among others.